Person Resurfacing A Pool, Concept Of Pool Resurfacing Options

 Talking to your pool resurfacing contractor can help you decide among the different pool resurfacing options.
 Some of the most common types of surfaces include plaster, concrete, aggregate, and tile.

-Plaster and concrete are among the most common options as they are often the most affordable.
-They are also the easiest to repair if they become damaged or worn over time.
+Plaster and concrete are among the most common options because they are often the most affordable.
+They are also the easiest to repair if damaged or worn over time.

 Aggregate and tile pool resurfacing are more aesthetically pleasing among pool resurfacing options.
 While these are trickier to repair, they tend to last longer, especially aggregate.